istio/istio.io/content/docs/concepts/traffic-management/index.md

     ...
 {{< /text >}}

-If instead, the criteria appear in separate match clauses, then only one of the conditions applies (OR semantics).
+If instead, the condition appear in separate match clauses, then only one of the conditions applies (OR semantics):

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3